-As long as the lenders' commitments remain in effect, any loan pursuant to the Amended and Restated Credit Agreement remains outstanding and unpaid or any other amount is due to the lending bank group, the Amended and Restated Credit Agreement includes financial covenants that require that Lazard Group not permit (i) its Consolidated Leverage Ratio (as defined in the Amended and Restated Credit Agreement) for the 12-month period ending on the last day of any fiscal quarter to be greater than 3.25 to 1.00 or (ii) its Consolidated Interest Coverage Ratio (as defined in the Amended and Restated Credit Agreement) for the 12-month period ending on the last day of any fiscal quarter to be less than 3.00 to 1.00.
-For the 12-month period ended June 30, 2017, Lazard Group was in compliance with such ratios, with its Consolidated Leverage Ratio being 1.14 to 1.00 and its Consolidated Interest Coverage Ratio being 20.96 to 1.00.
+As long as the lenders' commitments remain in effect, any loan pursuant to the Amended and Restated Credit Agreement remains outstanding and unpaid or any other amount is due to the lending bank group, the Amended and Restated Credit Agreement includes financial covenants that require that Lazard Group not permit (i) its Consolidated Leverage Ratio (as defined in the Amended and Restated Credit Agreement) for the 12-month period ending on the last day of any fiscal quarter to be greater than 3.25 to 1.00 or (ii) its Consolidated Interest Coverage Ratio (as defined in the Amended and Restated Credit Agreement) for the 12-month period ended June 30, 2017, Lazard Group was in compliance with such ratios, with its Consolidated Leverage Ratio being 1.14 to 1.00 and its Consolidated Interest Coverage Ratio being 20.96 to 1.00.
 In any event, no amounts were outstanding under the Amended and Restated Credit Agreement as of June 30, 2017.